PAC Global (PAC) Price Reaches $0.0130 on Top Exchanges

-PAC Global (CURRENCY:PAC) traded flat against the US dollar during the 24-hour period ending at 18:00 PM ET on February 19th.
-In the last seven days, PAC Global has traded flat against the US dollar.
-One PAC Global coin can now be purchased for $0.0130 or 0.00000022 BTC on popular exchanges.
-PAC Global has a total market cap of $172.59 million and $359,131.00 worth of PAC Global was traded on exchanges in the last 24 hours.
+PAC Global (CURRENCY:PAC) traded flat against the U.S. dollar during the twenty-four hour period ending at 13:00 PM ET on February 21st.
+During the last week, PAC Global has traded flat against the U.S. dollar.
+One PAC Global coin can now be purchased for about $0.0130 or 0.00000022 BTC on cryptocurrency exchanges.
+PAC Global has a market capitalization of $172.59 million and approximately $359,131.00 worth of PAC Global was traded on exchanges in the last day.

 - Crust (CRU) traded flat against the dollar and now trades at $42.40 or 0.00117874 BTC.